zonneplan/KiBot/README.md

   - _JLCPCB_assembly: _JLCPCB_position+_JLCPCB_bom
   - _JLCPCB: _JLCPCB_fab+_JLCPCB_assembly
 - [MacroFab_XYRS](https://help.macrofab.com/knowledge/macrofab-required-design-files): XYRS position file in MacroFab format
-  - _only_smd: Filter to get only the SMD parts
   - _macrofab_xyrs: Position file in XYRS format compatible with MacroFab.
 - [P-Ban](https://www.p-ban.com/): contain fabrication outputs compatible with P-Ban
   - _P-Ban_gerbers: Gerbers.
 You need to define the layers for more than 8.